 “We’re not asking, and we’ve never asked, for personal health information, and it is inexcusable for EPA to justify billions of dollars of economically significant regulations on science that is kept hidden from independent reanalysis and congressional oversight,” Vitter added.

-House Republicans have backed a bill that would block the EPA from crafting regulations based on “secret” data.
-Republicans argue that such data was used to craft onerous regulations, like one promulgated in late 2012 to reduce soot levels.
+House Republicans have backed a bill that would block the EPA from crafting regulations based on “secret” data

 That soot rule is supposed to yield $4 billion to $9 billion in benefits per year, while costing from $50 million to $350 million, but the data backing that claim up is not publicly available.